dx-dtran/MyGPT/explanation.md

-Here's a step-by-step explanation of the code:
+Here's a step-by-step explanation of the code, written by ChatGPT:

 The code imports required packages such as torch, torch.nn and functional from torch.nn.